meshcloud/meshcloud-docs/docs/meshstack.configuration.md

 }
 ```

-When enabling `hideAdress`, operators should also configure the `panel.environment.ui.register.defaultAddress` option:
+When enabling `hideAddress`, operators should also configure the `panel.environment.ui.register.defaultAddress` option:

 ```haskell
 Optional {